nu-radio/NuRadioMC/documentation/source/NuRadioMC/pages/HDF5_structure.rst

 Station data
 ____________
 In addition, the HDF5 file contains a key for each station in the simulation.
-The station contains more detailed information for each event that triggered it:
+The station contains more detailed information for each station.
+Some parameters are per event and some parameters are per shower.
+See https://doi.org/10.22323/1.395.1231 for a description of how showers relate to events.
 ``m_events`` and ``m_showers`` refer to the number of events and showers that triggered the station.
+NOTE: The simple table structure of hdf5 files can not capture the complex relation between events and showers in all cases.
+Some fields can be ambiguous
+(e.g. `trigger_times` that only lists the last trigger that a shower generated).
+For more advanced analyses, please use the *.nur files.
 The ``event_group_id`` is the same as in the global dictionary.
 Therefore you can check for one event with an ``event_group_id`` which stations contain the same ``event_group_id`` and retrieve the information, which station triggered, with which amplitude, etc. The same approach works for ``shower_id``.